dadoonet/fscrawler/README.md

 * `--config_dir` defines directory where jobs are stored instead of default `~/.fscrawler`.
 * `--username` defines the username to use when using an secured version of elasticsearch cluster.
 Read [Using Credentials](#using-credentials).
 (From 2.2)
-* `--upgrade_mapping` tries to upgrade existing mappings for documents and folders.
+* `--upgrade` tries to upgrade existing mappings for documents and folders.
 Read [Upgrading an existing mapping](#upgrading-an-existing-mapping).
 (From 2.2)
 * `--loop x` defines the number of runs we want before exiting  (From 2.2):